merlinmann/wisdom/wisdom.md

 - It is normal and human to fear things that you don't understand.
 But, seeking to understand something does *not* mean you have to like it or agree with it.
 It may, however, suddenly make some of your fears feel refreshingly optional.
 - Carry more Imodium than you think you will ever need.
 They are compact in size, light in weight, and miraculously effective at keeping you from suddenly needing to shit egregiously at times and locations when you'd prefer not to be shitting egregiously.
 - Related: Imodium works by sucking liquid out of your bowels, so compensate by drinking more water than you normally would.
 The Imodium will still work fine.
-- Relatedly Related: Several Imodiums will fit conveniently in the right-side "watch pocket" of a pair Levi's.
+- Relatedly related: several Imodiums will fit conveniently in the right-side "watch pocket" of a pair Levi's.
 Ditto guitar picks, a small USB drive, or some quarters with which to play the excellent 1981 arcade game, "Galaga."

 ----

 - Most parents understand it's their job to keep their child from dying.
 But, as the kid gets older, it also becomes increasingly vital not to prevent them from living.
 This is very difficult.
 - If you're going to pick a fight online, do it in the late afternoon.
 That way, you're less likely to blow a perfectly good working day being all mad.
 Plus, you'll both tire yourselves out eventually, and maybe you'll do better tomorrow.
-- Related: Do not pick fights online.
+- Related: do not pick fights online.
 - Minimize the number of conversations you have through a closed bathroom door.
 Unless you're outside the door and there's a fire, or you're *inside* the door and you're out of toilet paper.
 Otherwise, have a little dignity, and wait for the door to open.
 - Don't be too thirsty in your quest for gratitude and acknowledgement.
 If you want to help someone and have the requisite skills, *just help them*.
 A person with a problem who also has to graciously manage needy communications about that problem now very much has two problems.
 - Related: if you *really* want to help someone, offer something extremely specific.
 "I'm here for you! 😬👍" is not nearly as cool as "Can I drop off a lasagna at 4?"